Resources

 Overview

 SynthLink enforces a 60 req/min rate limit and a 1,000 req/day daily limit.
-Exceeding either returns a 429 Too Many Requests response with a retry_after field.
+Limits are applied per approved email identity, so multiple API keys issued to the same email address share the same quota pool.
+Exceeding either returns a 429 Too Many Requests response.
+The API exposes rate-limit state through the RateLimit-Policy, RateLimit, and Retry-After headers, and may also include a retry_after field in the JSON body.
 This guide shows how to handle that gracefully.

 Retry with backoff